Gobs on Sticks

 The paperless voiceover

-Posted by mikecooper on September 30, 2009
+Posted by MikeCooper on September 30, 2009

 For some time now I’ve been operating my voiceover business in a largely paperless environment.
 Sure, I still print out copies of invoices, remittance notes and the like for the benefit of my company accountant (who likes a paper file), but when I upgraded my voiceover booth last year I made a point of installing a flat panel computer monitor at eye height, with the intention of moving away from printing scripts and carrying them with me into the studio.